firoyj/firoyj.github.io/_posts/2024-07-24-event-notifications-aws.md

 aws sqs create-queue --queue-name acme-co --region AWS_REGION
 ```

-Note that the command above sets the message size limit to the default maximum value.
-We do not recommend using a smaller message size limit than the maximum.
+This command sets the message size limit to the default maximum value.
+Note: We recommend using the maximum message size limit.

 2. Add the required permission to the queue: